-But many questionable "middleman" paid survey sites are poisoning the well, by hyping easy money for participating in online marketing research from home.
+But many questionable "middleman" paid survey sites are poisoning the well by hyping easy money for participating in online marketing research from home.
 When there's competition for selling an easy-money scheme working from home, you can bet that there's also exaggeration, if not outright scams.

-Many questionable middleman sites charge "membership" fees for lists of marketing research firms that conduct online paid surveys, despite that you can find many for free by searching the Web.
-It's how this writer found 60+ to review for this article.
-It's also likely how the membership sites found most they list.
-Regardless, some try to dupe you into believing their lists are special; but, according to messages on scam forums, their lists are essentially the same as others.
+Many questionable middleman sites charge "membership" fees for lists of marketing research firms that conduct online paid surveys, despite the fact that you can find many of these surveys free by simply search online.
+This writer found over 60 surveys to review for this article without having to use a middleman site.

 Worse, some also list other membership sites, trying to dupe you into buying essentially the same list over and over again.
 They include sites that seem to be their competitors, because they earn referral fees when you buy memberships.
 A couple mentioned in scam forums even try to dupe you into buying the same list at other membership sites they own under different names.
-So, natch, these sites have incentive to exaggerate how much you'll earn from online paid surveys.
+So, naturally, these sites have incentive to exaggerate how much you'll earn from online paid surveys.

-If anybody is earning a living from online paid surveys, it's considerably more probable to be middleman-site owners than participating consumers.
+If anybody is earning a living from online paid surveys, it's considerably more probable to be the middleman-site owners, not participating consumers.
 Of the 60+ paid survey sites reviewed, most "pay" only token rewards in the form of goods, services, coupons or samples.

-Some pay with points that are redeemable for cash or goods and typically, you must rack up a bunch to redeem them for anything of significance.
-Most pay nothing or only sweepstakes entries for completing screening surveys, that determine your eligibility to receive certain paid surveys.
-A few don't pay much of anything, unless you recruit others as in pyramid schemes.
+Some pay with points that are redeemable for cash or goods and typically you must rack up a bunch to redeem them for anything of significance.
+Most pay nothing or only sweepstakes entries for completing screening surveys that determine your eligibility to receive certain paid surveys.
+A few don't pay much of anything, unless you recruit others, as in a pyramid scheme.

 A few paid survey sites reviewed do pay relatively well in cash.
 But questionable middleman sites hype hypothetical, best-case scenarios that can't possibly apply to each and every consumer for each and every hour of participation.
 In the real world, the likelihood that you'll often earn the higher of the hyped amounts is slim.
 Besides the reality that most online paid surveys simply don't pay much, you must be invited to complete them.
 To be invited, you must fit targeted demographics.
 That alone limits your earnings right off the bat, as you can't possibly fit every demographic.